 Now you know your pressure points, you’ll need contingency plans to cope with them.
 You could try calling on friends who will be strict with you, escaping a party for a walk instead of going out for a smoke or finding a mantra to use when you’re tempted.

-A recent study shows that some foods, including meat, make cigarettes more satisfying1.
-If you have been accustomed to having a cigarette after dinner, opt for foods containing fruit, vegetables and cheese as these can make cigarettes taste very unpleasant1.
-You could also consider switching up your routine to distract yourself – do the dishes, get out for a walk or move to a different room2.
+One study found that some foods, including meat, make cigarettes more satisfying.
+If you have been accustomed to having a cigarette after dinner, opt for foods containing fruit, vegetables and cheese as these can make cigarettes taste very unpleasant.1

 There are medicines available which help you stay strong by reducing the intensity of cravings.
-They take about two weeks to kick in, so you should plan to start taking them before you stop smoking2.
-Speak to your doctor about whether stop-smoking medicines are right for you – they are only available on prescription.
-Hypnotherapy and acupuncture are also used to help people give up smoking and other habitual behaviours, many people find them highly successful.
+They take about two weeks to kick in, so you should plan to start taking them before you stop smoking.2